 When hiking in the desert, gaiters offer an extra layer of protection against rocks, debris, snake bites and scorpion stings.
 Depending on where you go and how adventurous your hike is, you may need them or not.

 Kahtoola INSTAgaiter Low

 Outdoor Research Rocky Mountain Low Gaiters

-Sun hats are ideal for desert hiking because they offer the best sun protection and are made of lightweight materials.
+Sun hats are ideal for desert hiking because they are made specifically to offer maximum protection against the sun and are made of lightweight, breathable materials.